HabiAshourichoshali/Face_Mask_Detection/README.md

 # Face Mask Detection

-This project focuses on detecting whether individuals are wearing face masks using machine learning and deep learning models.
-Motivated by the COVID-19 pandemic, this tool aims to support public health monitoring through automated image analysis.
+This project focuses on detecting whether individuals are wearing face masks using both classical machine learning (MLP) and deep learning (CNN with transfer learning).
+It demonstrates the development and comparison of different modeling strategies for a real-world classification task.

 ---

 ## 🎯 Objective

-To develop a computationally efficient model that detects unmasked individuals using:
+To develop models that can classify face images as:
-- Classical ML: Logistic Regression and Multi-Layer Perceptron (MLP)
-- Deep Learning: Transfer learning with DenseNet121
+- Wearing a mask (`face_mask`)
+- Not wearing a mask (`face_no_mask`)

 ---

-## 🧠 Methods
+## 🧠 CNN Model with Transfer Learning (PyTorch)

-### 🗃️ Data Preparation
-- Annotated face-mask datasets from Kaggle
+The `Mask_Pytorch_Transfer_learning.ipynb` notebook implements a deep learning pipeline for face mask detection using **PyTorch** and **transfer learning**.
+A pre-trained CNN model (e.g., DenseNet121) is fine-tuned on a labeled dataset of masked and unmasked face images.

+Key components:
+- Uses transfer learning to leverage pre-trained image features
-- Cropped and resized face regions
+- Applies data augmentation and normalization
-- Flattened feature vectors for classical ML models

-### 🧪 Models Implemented
-1. **Logistic Regression** – Baseline binary classifier
-2. **MLP (Multi-Layer Perceptron)** – Improved architecture
-3. **Transfer Learning (DenseNet121)** – High-accuracy deep model
+- Trains and evaluates on a custom image dataset from Google Drive
+- Achieves high accuracy (~97%) with robust generalization, even on unseen test images

+This model significantly outperforms classical baselines and demonstrates the strength of deep learning for image classification.

+---

+## 📦 Classical MLP Model (Baseline)

+The `Mask__MLP.ipynb` notebook implements a basic image classification pipeline using a **Multi-Layer Perceptron (MLP)** model.
+Face images are resized, flattened into feature vectors, and used to train a classifier that predicts whether the person is wearing a mask.
+While less powerful than CNN-based approaches, this notebook demonstrates a classical machine learning baseline for comparison.

 ---